dutymate/mongo2dynamo/README.md

 ## How It Works

 mongo2dynamo follows a standard Extract, Transform, Load (ETL) architecture with parallel processing capabilities.
 Each stage is designed to perform its task efficiently and reliably.

+### Monitoring and Metrics

+When metrics are enabled (`--metrics-enabled`), mongo2dynamo provides comprehensive Prometheus-compatible metrics for real-time monitoring:

+- **Document Processing Metrics**: Total documents, processed documents, and processing rates
+- **Error Tracking**: Transformation errors, loading errors, and error rates by type
+- **Performance Metrics**: Migration duration, throughput, and worker pool utilization
+- **Migration Status**: Success/failure status and completion tracking

+The metrics server runs on the specified address (default: `:2112`) and can be scraped by Prometheus or other monitoring systems for comprehensive observability during migration operations.

 ### Pipeline Architecture
 - **Parallel Processing**: The ETL stages run concurrently using Go channels with a buffer size of 10, allowing extraction, transformation, and loading to happen simultaneously for maximum throughput.